JamesLavin/sync_repos/README.md

 `SyncRepos` will halt trying to sync a repo if the local copy of that repo contains any unstaged changes in tracked files.

+**WARNING** Use at your own risk!
+I'm currently using this on my Git repos, so I feel confident it works for my use cases, but I recommend you try it out on just a few repos until you feel confident it meets your needs.
+I started creating this October 16, 2019, so it's definitely *not* battle-tested!
+I offer a money-back guarantee, but that's all!

 ## Usage

 **NOTE**: `SyncRepos` currently skips any Git repo with a checked-out branch other than `master`.
 If the checked-out branch of any repo you added to `~/.sync_repos/config` isn't `master`, `SyncRepos` should skip that repo.
 (I hope to generalize this tool to work with non-`master` branches.)